 Tips for Driving In the Rain

-Tips for Driving In the Rain | LTrent Driving School Blog
+LTrent’s Top Tips for Driving Safely in the Rain

 1. Stay Alert

-2. Ensure You are Visible
+2. Ensure You Are Visible

 3. Avoid Driving Through Puddles